walmarmi/dotfiles/README.md

-# Feedback on Task 4:
+# Feedback to fix on Task 4:

 - I fixed Task 2 feedback by adding another alias into `.bash_aliases` and closed the issue.